GSA/digitalgov.gov/content/posts/2018/04/2018-04-02-marketing-government-through-agency-partnerships.md

 ---
 slug: marketing-government-through-agency-partnerships
 date: 2018-04-02 12:00:00 -0500
-title: '“Marketing” the Government Through Agency Partnerships'
+title: 'New USAGov Program Aims to Help Agencies Market Within the Federal Government'
-summary: 'USAGov has an Outreach and Marketing team that helps agencies amplify their key messages through a variety of channels.'
+summary: 'The Outreach and Marketing team from USAGov helps agencies amplify their key messages through a variety of channels.'
 authors:
   - claire-loxsom
 categories: